davatorium/rofi/doc/rofi-manpage.markdown

 ### Theming

-All colors are either hex #rrggbb values or X11 color names.
+All colors are either hex #rrggbb, #aarrggbb or argb:aarrggbbvalues or X11 color names.

 `-bw`